plnvsr/chat-app/README.md

 # chat-app

-simple chat app using PHP (slim 4.0 framework)
+simple chat backend using PHP (slim 4.0 framework)

+also has a simple py tester